ngangao/lol-omics/README.md

 ## AI-assistance disclosure

-Portions of this codebase and documentation were drafted with AI assistance (Claude) and reviewed, tested, and modified by the author.
-See [`CONTRIBUTING.md`](CONTRIBUTING.md#ai-assistance) for specifics, kept up to date as the project develops — this note exists partly because JOSS review now expects clear, specific disclosure rather than a vague statement.
+Claude (Antropic) was used to assist in debugging errors in this codebase and and its documentation.
+Claude was also used to review logical errors.
+After this, all fixes were reviewed, tested, and modified by the author in line with GEO datasets and known biology.

 ## License